kirilligum/blogcierge-history-adaptive-blogpost/README.md

 2. Automatically update your `wrangler.toml` file with the IDs of the newly created resources.
 3. Create a `.dev.vars` file if one doesn't exist, for you to add your API keys.

-**Note:** The setup script modifies `wrangler.toml`.
-It is recommended not to commit these changes to version control if you plan to share your repository publicly.
+**Important:** The setup script modifies `wrangler.toml` with your unique resource IDs.
+For your project to deploy correctly, you **must commit the updated `wrangler.toml` file** to your repository after running the script.

 ### Step 4: Set Up GitHub OAuth App for Local Development